knolan10/SYBIL/FermiGBM/FermiGBM.md

-# Generating FERMI GBM skymaps corresponding to LIGO skymaps
+# Generating FERMI GBM skymaps corresponding to LIGO detections

-This directory contains the development work [fermiskymap_testing.ipynb](./fermiskymap_testing.ipynb) and code to generate skymaps for what FERMI GBM would observe given a Kilonovae detected in gravitational waves [fermi_main.py](./fermi_main.py).
+This directory contains the work developing ([fermiskymap_testing.ipynb](./fermiskymap_testing.ipynb)) and code to generate skymaps for what FERMI GBM would observe given an NSBH or BNS merger detected in gravitational waves ([fermi_main.py](./fermi_main.py)).

 ## Overview

-We start with simulated LIGO NSBH or BNS detections, and use the ra, dec, and luminosity distance.
+We start with simulated LIGO NSBH or BNS detections, and use the simulated ra, dec, and luminosity distance.

 We assume a top hat function for gamma-ray burst detectability.
 We set the probability of detection with the assumption that the jets must be within 15 degrees of the line of sight, although this probabilty can be modified in the script.
 We set a fixed luminosity at \(2 \times 10^{52} \, \text{ergs/s}\) ([source](https://arxiv.org/pdf/2401.13636)).